gauravathreya/spatial-stochastic-dynamics/README.md

-This repository contains all the scripts, lecture notes, and presentations made for Dr Vishwesha Guttal's Fall 2021 course on stochastic and spatial dynamics in biology.
+This repository contains all the scripts, lecture notes, and presentations that we (Aditya Pujari, Krishna Girish, Gaurav Athreya, and Shikhara Bhat) wrote as part of Dr Vishwesha Guttal's Fall 2021 course on stochastic and spatial dynamics in biology.